MarekMatyas/CI-CD-CDE-Jenkins/README.md

 ![](CD.png)

-### How to set up CD pipeline between Jenkins and AWS EC2 instance

-We need to change configuration of our job in Jenkins with the following configuration:

-1. `Build triggers` configuration of our job-> `Build after other project are built`.

-2. Next we need to change configuration of the `SSH Agent` and input the key that was provided for this task.

-3. Now we can move onto the `Execute shell` and input the appropriate commands to run the app and we can Apply and Save the changes.
+Now if we "Apply" and "Save" and the tests are succesful, we should be able to see the changes made in `dev` branch displayed in the `main` branch.

+### Job 3

+**Next we need to create an EC2 instance on AWS**

-4. Now that it is all set up and ready to be built, we can now move onto the EC2 instance on AWS:
+We can now move onto the EC2 instance on AWS:
 - We will need to use appropriate naming convention
 - OS: Ubuntu 18.04
 - Instance Type: t2.micro